koenichiwa/launchd/README.md

 # launchd
 A Rust library for creating and parsing Launchd files.

+## Disclaimers
 It's still in early development and all help is welcome.

+The syntax for building launchd files is still subject for change.
+Launchd has a lot of properties, and I'm considering using [derive_builder](https://docs.rs/derive_builder/0.9.0/derive_builder/) or something similar to reduce boilerplate code, and increase maintainability.
+I'm hoping to have made that decision by `v0.3.0`.
+Suggestions are welcome!

+The Launchd struct is not yet complete.
+The fields are not public by design, so I can add (but not delete) fields through patches, without the need to create a new minor version.

+This library is largely untested.
+This is not a huge issue for the majority of the program.
+The only real issue is with the `cron` feature.

+I'm still thinking about what should happen if uninitialized `CalendarInterval`s are added to the struct.
+Should an exception be thrown, should they silently be filtered out, or should I leave that responsibility to the user.

 ## FAQ
 ### What is Launchd?